Recent Earthquakes

 This is the Magnitude 6.8 Morocco earthquake from the 8th of September 2023 .
 This occurred near Oukaïmedene, due to oblique-reverse faulting at shallow depth within the Moroccan High Atlas Mountain range, roughly 75 km southwest of Marrakech.
 The High Atlas Mountains contain a variety of mapped strike-slip and thrust faults, trending to the east-west and northeast-southwest.
 This earthquake occurred within the Africa Plate, approximately 550 km south of the plate boundary between the Africa and Eurasia plates.
 At the location of this earthquake, the African plate moves approximately 3.6 mm/year WSW relative to the Eurasia plate.
 Earthquakes of this size in the region are uncommon but not unexpected.
 Since 1900 there have been nine magnitude 5 or larger earthquakes within 500 km of this event, none of which are over magnitude 6.
 Source USGS.

-This figure shows magnitude 6.8 Morocco earthquake recorded by a citizen Raspberry Shake station R0392.
+This figure shows the magnitude 6.8 Morocco earthquake recorded by a citizen Raspberry Shake station R0392.

 This magnitude 2.5 earthquake is the largest onshore Irish earthquake recorded by the INSN since its inception.
 The event was largely felt across western and central Donegal, particularly in Letterkenny, Ballybofey and Dungloe.
 The INSN received nearly 300 felt reports from members of the public in the days following the earthquake, whereby approximately 85% of respondents heard the earthquake, 76% felt the earthquake, and 32% were awakened by the earthquake.
 Some respondents reported a duration for the noise they had heard, which was approximately 20 seconds on average.
 Several commonly occurring descriptions of the earthquake include ”loud rumbling”, ”loud noise”, ”like thunder, but went on too long”, ”like thunder, but deeper and omnidirectional”, with most reporting weak to mild shaking and objects rattling indoors.